-Factbox: European reaction to Thomas Cook bankruptcy
+Factbox: Countries' different reactions to Thomas Cook bankruptcy

 Thomas Cook says there are roughly 140,000 holidaymakers currently traveling with its German units.

-As of Monday morning the Netherlands unit of Thomas Cook was still operating.
+As of Monday morning the Netherlands and Belgium units of Thomas Cook were still operating.

 The Polish unit Neckermann said its financial condition is stable and it continues to operate normally, with holidaymakers unaffected.